Porto – Douro – Coimbra

 It is an experiance to watch the fishing as the fishing boats are pushed into the water by bulldozers.
 At the end the fishing nets are pulled back to the beach slowly and the fishes are going to be sorted out manually and sold on trucks.
 But you got to go, as today's trip holds many beautiful moments for you: Quite different landscape impressions characterize your day.
 12 km you cycle through the wide state forest with beautifully scented pine trees.
 A separate cycle path leads you idyllically along densely wooded streams to historic water mills and small lakes.
 Afterwards, you will cycle along small streets through dreamy villages, colorful fields and green forests.
 Enjoy the well wooded track, as just before your reach your destination you have to master 200 meters height.
 Reward yourself with a "stopover" and look forward to the deserved descent down to the coast to the wide dream beach of the fashionable seaside resort Figueira da Foz.

-After a short train ride (15 km) you reach the impressive castle complex of Montemor-o-Velho.
-This widely visible fortification complex on the top of the hill, you reach relaxed by using three escalators, which have been fitted into the narrow old town.
+Today you cycle on the new bike path along the river Mondego (optionally by train) to the impressive castle complex of Montemor-o-Velho.
+This widely visible fortification complex on the top of the hill can be reached by using three escalators in the narrow old town.
 Enjoy the fantastic panorama without effort.
-Right at the end of the day, you have to master 100 meter uphill, then you will roll on small roads, alternately along the edge of the Mondego valley.
-Through the fertile plain, you cycle to the river and follow it to the old town of the venerable university town of Coimbra, which is located majestic on a slope.
+After leaving the town, you have to master 100 meter uphill before you roll on small roads along the edge of the Mondego valley.
+Follow the river to the old town of the venerable university town of Coimbra, which is located majestic on a slope.

 Today’s day is free to define.
 We recommend to start the morning with a walk through the historic city of Coimbra.
 In 2013 the old but still quite busy part of the city became UNESCO world heritage.
-Particularly worth seeing is the fa-mous university and it’s so called historic-baroque ‘golden’ library, which is open for visitors.
-After a short lunch break in one of the inviting Cafés or student bars you can take the train or simply our practical return transfer back to Porto.
-Back in Porto you can explore the city and enjoy the sunset and rest of the evening at the waterfront of Douro river.
+Particularly worth seeing is the famous university and it’s so called historic-baroque ‘golden’ library, which is open for visitors.
+After a short lunch break in one of the Cafés or student bars our transfer service brings you back to Porto (departure 2 pm).
+In Porto you can explore the city and enjoy the sunset and rest of the evening at the waterfront of Douro river.

 15. day Porto departure